-The USC Shoah Foundation in Los Angeles by Belzberg Architects Shines Light on the Darkest Events in Modern History
+The USC Shoah Foundation Shines Light on Dark Events

 In 1994, a year after the release of Steven Spielberg’s movie Schindler’s List, the director founded a nonprofit organization to videotape and preserve the testimonies of survivors and witnesses of the Holocaust (or Shoah in Hebrew).
 Initially, its home was a series of trailers on a Universal Studios Hollywood backlot.
 A dozen years later, the organization relocated to the University of Southern California in Los Angeles, where, renamed the USC Shoah Foundation—The Institute for Visual History and Education, it occupied cramped offices on the ground floor of the Leavey Library.

 Belzberg Architects Designs a New Headquarters for the USC Shoah Foundation